 Current lines of research in each topic will be discussed at the end of each topics' presentation.

-solutions/alternatives in class.
+discussing the various possible solutions/alternatives in class.

 *Notes of one topic in latex (well explained and completed).